Humidifier for Dry Cough: Find Comfort and Breathe

 Cool Mist vs. Warm Mist: Choosing Your Dry Cough Companion

-When you’re considering a humidifier for dry cough relief, you’ll generally encounter two main types: cool mist and warm mist.
+When considering a humidifier for dry cough relief, you’ll generally encounter two main types: cool mist and warm mist.
 Both are effective at adding moisture to the air, but they have distinct characteristics.

 Cool Mist Humidifiers